 Your cells also need to be repaired after periods where they have been active, and the nervous system is very active during fasting periods as it tries to repair itself.

-8. Improved Cognitive Function: Fasting for short periods each day has been shown to promote a healthy brain by increasing the production of proteins responsible for cerebral metabolism.
-It can also help protect against neurodegenerative changes associated with Alzheimer’s disease and other age-related cognitive disorders!
+7. Improved Cognitive Function: Fasting for short periods each day has been shown to promote a healthy brain by increasing the production of proteins responsible for cerebral metabolism.

 How Much Weight Can You Lose With Intermittent Fasting?